 When I was in the Phlippines, last year I took a trip to Mambukal Resort.
 Mambukal Resort is located just outside Bacolod City in the town of Murcia.
 This Philippine mountain resort sits at the foot of Mount Kanla-on which is an active volcano.
-Mambukal resort is known for three things, one is the hot springs, the second is their seven waterfalls which flow water down the mountain and third are the large fox bats that circle the resort.
+Mambukal Resort is known for three things, one is the hot springs which flow underground, the second is their seven waterfalls which flow water down the mountain and third are the large fox bats that constantly circle the resort.

 From Bacolod City to Murcia (Mambukal Resort) – a 25 (usually by private car) to 45-Minute Drive.
 Commuter Vehicles bound to Murcia are located at the Northwest side of Libertad Public Market.
 First trip starts at 7:20AM until 7:00PM for about Php 35.00 one way.

-Mambukal Resort is actually classified as a primary hot spring since it has geothermally heated mineral groundwater from Mt.
+Mambukal Resort is actually classified as a primary hot spring since it has geo thermally heated mineral groundwater from Mt.
 Kanla-on.
 Much llike in Japan, many people believe soaking in Mambukal’s sulfur water is an effective way to relieve pain and itching.
-The waters contain minerals like calcium, magnesium and sulfur compounds which go right through your skin to soothh aching muscles, ease joint pain, arthritis, ligament damage and improve blood circulation in the body.
+The waters contain minerals like calcium, magnesium and sulfur compounds which go right through your skin to sooth aching muscles, ease joint pain, arthritis, ligament damage and improve blood circulation in the body.
 As you might have guessed with the water containing sulfur, some people might notice an egg like smell coming from the water.
 The picture below really doesn’t do the hot spring bathing area justice as the place is a lot bigger than in the picture.
 In both springs, a bathroom with showers is provided so bathers can rinse and wash off the hot spring water.

 The smaller hot spring is designed more like a Japanese Ofuro.
 In sense, it is more for an adult than children but they are allowed in.
 The smaller hot spring cost twice as much as the first dipping pool and last reported was about 100 pesos per person.

 7 Falls of Mambukal